 In short, investors see ESG as a potentially valuable window into a company’s responsibility and philosophy, and companies see it as a way to show off their social and environmental stewardship, the quality of their leadership, and their ability to attract new talent.
 But corporations and investors aren’t quite speaking the same language, and for ESG’s relevance and quality to continue its upward trend, that will need to change.

 Investors want more out of ESG data disclosure

 According to PwC, 100 percent of surveyed corporations are confident in the quality of the ESG information they report; by contrast, only 29 percent of investors report confidence in the ESG data disclosure they see from corporations.
 This discrepancy suggests a need for both a mutually satisfactory ESG reporting framework and a system of governmental or third-party certification of corporate ESG reports.

 Another snag?
 80 percent of companies surveyed by PwC say they use the Global Reporting Initiative (GRI) ESG reporting framework, while 43 percent of investors say they would prefer to see ESG information aligned with Sustainability Accounting Standards Board (SASB) guidelines.
 So in a real way, companies and investors aren’t speaking the same sustainability language.
-(Thankfully, GRI and SASB have taken steps in recent months to reconcile their reporting frameworks, in an attempt to ease some of this friction.)
+(Thankfully, GRI and SASB have taken steps to complement each other, in an attempt to ease some of this friction.)